pkarthikbit/esp32-remoteCar/esp-idf/README.md

 | Supported Targets | ESP32 | ESP32-C2 | ESP32-C3 | ESP32-C5 | ESP32-C6 | ESP32-C61 | ESP32-H2 | ESP32-S3 |
 | ----------------- | ----- | -------- | -------- | -------- | -------- | --------- | -------- | -------- |

-# BLE SPP central example
+# BLE SPP peripheral example

   In Bluetooth classic (BR/EDR) systems, a Serial Port Profile (SPP) is an adopted profile defined by the Bluetooth Special Interest Group (SIG) used to emulate a serial port connection over a Bluetooth wireless connection.
 For BLE systems, an adopted SPP profile over BLE is not defined, thus emulation of a serial port must be implemented as a vendor-specific custom profile.